er1z/fakemock/README.md

 Configuration
 -
-Some of behavior is controlled by annotations.
+Most part of behavior is controlled via annotations.
 We can specify two types of configuration: global (object-scope) and local (property-scope).
 All available properties for global scope:

 | type | name | default value | description|
 |------|------|---------------|------------|